<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Average monthly rent across UK regions since January 2020.

-2. Monthly rents remain steady
+2. Monthly rents fall after stick quarter

-Month-on-month, March rents increased by only 0.8% compared to February.
-Rents climbed from £1,203 to a new average of £1,212, as rent prices stayed relatively stable across the country.
+Month-on-month, April rents fell by only 0.6% compared to March.
+Rents dropped from £1,212 to a new average of £1,205.

 Click on region names to toggle them on and off